cockpit-project/cockpituous/tasks/README.md

 See [GitHub development documentation](https://developer.github.com/webhooks/) for more information.

+### Set up bot as collaborator

+ * On your project's "Settings → Manage Access" page, invite the [cockpituous user](https://github.com/cockpituous) as a collaborator.
+ * Once you see the "Pending invite", in the list, the clipboard symbol copies the corresponding `/invitations` URL to the clipboard.
+Send that to Martin Pitt (`pitti` in `#cockpit` on FreeNode IRC) or Marius Vollmer (`mvollmer` on IRC), who will log into GitHub as `cockpituous` user and accept the invite.

+### Set up automatic test triggering

+ * In the [Cockpit bots project](https://github.com/cockpit-project/bots), add your project to the [test map](https://github.com/cockpit-project/bots/blob/master/task/testmap.py).
+Start with `_manual` tests.
+ * Send a first PR to your project and use [bots/tests-trigger](https://github.com/cockpit-project/bots/blob/master/tests-trigger) to trigger the contexts that you want.
+They should be picked up and run.
+ * Once you fix your tests to succeed, adjust the test map again to move them to the "master" branch.
+From now on, every PR against master will automatically trigger these tests.

 ### Automated releases

 Whenever a new release tag gets pushed to a project a "create" event is received